NegativeEpsilon/athens-airbnb-analysis/README.md

 jupyter notebook
 ```

-5. Open `Airbnb_Athens_Analysis_Portfolio.ipynb` and run the notebook from top to bottom.
+5. Open `Airbnb_Athens_Analysis.ipynb` and run the notebook from top to bottom.

 ## Notes